Platt Fields Park: History

 The park had a tennis pavilion, which was built in 1926, but was demolished in January 2006 after being empty for several years while waiting to be converted for use by disabled children by the Social Services Department.
 The park also used to have a Pets Corner and Animal Park, as well as a children's playground, a café, and rose gardens and herbaceous borders.
 Part of pets corner was actually set in a rectangular sunken area.
 This area was originally the open air swimming pool.

-In 1980, with both model boating lakes long removed, two brothers, Stuart and Paul Yearsley, who had known the park since childhood, decided to see if it might be possible to reintroduce model boating to Platt Fields.
-They contacted the authorities, seeking permission to hold an exploratory regatta.
-Provisional permission was granted, on the conditions that those attending be well behaved, kept the park tidy and created no disturbance to the local residents.
-And so, following an inaugural meeting at the nearby Methodist Church, The Platt Fields (silent) Model Boat Club was born and an enormously successful event held.
-Catering for all classes of model electric, steam and sailing boats, the club, now renamed South Manchester Model Boat Club, continues to meet at the lake on Sunday mornings and is a major attraction to the park.

 Friends of Platt Fields Park

 The Friends of Platt Fields Park is a voluntary organisation and a registered charity dedicated to maintaining and promoting Platt Fields Park.